Mise en abyme

 In Western art history, mise en abyme (/fr/; also mise en abîme) is the technique of placing a copy of an image within itself, often in a way that suggests an infinitely recurring sequence.
 In film theory and literary theory, it refers to the story within a story technique.

 The term is derived from heraldry, and means placed into abyss (exact middle of a shield).
 It was first appropriated for modern criticism by the French author André Gide.
 A common sense of the phrase is the visual experience of standing between two mirrors and seeing an infinite reproduction of one's image.
 Another is the Droste effect, in which a picture appears within itself, in a place where a similar picture would realistically be expected to appear.
-The Droste effect is named after the 1904 Droste cocoa package, which depicts a woman holding a tray bearing a Droste cocoa package, which bears a smaller version of her image.
+The Droste effect is named after the 1904 package of Droste cocoa, which depicts a woman holding a tray bearing a Droste cocoa package, which bears a smaller version of her image.